 1- Understand Your Tax Bracket

-When you know your tax bracket you develop an idea of your liability and how to manage to meet that liability.
-Tax brackets are different for each filing status (e.g., single, married, head of household).
+Once you understand your tax bracket, you’ll have an idea of how much tax you owe and how to manage paying it.
+Tax brackets vary depending on your filing status (e.g., single, married, head of household).

 Compare updated federal and state tax brackets for 2025.